ElderCare & Homeschooling

 While it is important that you not allow a care recipient’s illness, disability, or confusion to maintain center stage in your life, you should recognize that caregiving has a profound effect on your family.

 Caregiving caused Flo to redefine what being a good daughter or mom is.
 She recognized that although her mother had cognitive impairment, she could reach her through games, songs, dance, and movement, so it allowed Flo to give herself permission to be creative.
-She had to constantly be on guard against self-pity, and was often reminded to turn to the Lord.
+She says she had to constantly be on guard against self-pity, and was often reminded to turn to the Lord.
 If she had to do it over, she would move closer to extended family for support.
 Yet she would not hesitate to make the same caregiving decision again.

 “Caregiving reveals your character flaws,” laughs Julie.
 “God is sovereign; this is an opportunity for grace.”
 She has plenty of opportunity to grow in grace, as she purposes to take her mother-in-law with her practically everywhere they go.
 “You aren’t just a mom and a daughter-in-law, but you are a wife—first,” Julie adds.
 “Just because your husband can fend for himself doesn’t mean he doesn’t miss his bride.”
 She and Rob deliberately schedule date time as well as family time.
 And they look for the joy and laughter in the midst of the challenges, because “a merry heart does good, like medicine” (Proverbs 17:22a).